TeaElming/pronounciationBreakdown/reports/reflektion.md

 |  | Several improvements can be made to these names, but they do not require mental mapping of the sort where we have to guess what various things represent.
 The name clearly takes a vowel, rather than just putting (v) in there.  |
 ||

-# Chapter 3 - Refelction
+# Chapter 3 - Reflection

 ## Chapter 3 - Table of Methods